 Cons of free schools include limited availability of free schools across the country, a higher cost to parents (although many free schools offset those costs if parents volunteer), and they’re not for everyone.
 You really need to believe that your child is entitled to choices, respect, and responsibility or a free school won’t work for your family.

 Below is a video about the free school that my son Cedar attended for a few years.

 NOTE: My son’s school which is highlighted in the video above is located in Portland, Oregon.
 IF you’re not a PDX local you might want to do some more research about free schools at The Albany Free School website.
-The Free School in Albany, New York is the longest running inner-city independent alternative school in the US and they offer a huge page of Radical Education Links which offers links to other free schools along with links to info about free schools.
+This Free School in New York is the longest running inner-city independent alternative school in the US and they offer a huge page of Radical Education Links and info about Free Schools.

 Charter schools are tuition-free public schools established with a specific focus in mind, such as arts, science, or language and unlike public schools one-on-one attention is a rule rather than the exception and kids get more choices about their education.